BernardTsai/book/Concepts-Configuration.md

 Configuration
 =============

-> Configuration customises a component to the environment and general requirements of its service consumers.
+<div class="subtitle"> Configuration customises a component to the environment and general requirements of its service consumers.</div>

 The configuration of a component is a type and possibly version specific task which can not be handled in a generic fashion but has to be executed by the